canamakay/Citi-Bike-Analysis/README.md

 ## Data Set
-The data set was obtained from [Kaggle](https://www.kaggle.com/datasets/ryanmcummings/citi-bike-data)
+The data set was obtained from [Kaggle](https://www.kaggle.com/datasets/ryanmcummings/citi-bike-data) I also obtained a New York City Zip Code GEOJSON file from [Kaggle](https://www.kaggle.com/datasets/saidakbarp/nyc-zipcode-geodata)
+Data for the time-series analysis was obtained from [Nasdaq Data Link](https://data.nasdaq.com/databases/JODI)

 The data was collected over the month of September 2013 and includes trip id, day of week, start and end times, start and end stations, birth year and gender.